Jarabe de Palo

-Jarabe de Palo ("Wooden Stick Syrup" or, by virtue of the Spanish expression "dar un jarabe de palo", i.e. a "hell of a beating") were a Spanish rock band founded in 1996, once led by singer, songwriter and guitarist Pau Donés, who, on 9 June 2020, died at the age of 53, and this brought the band to dissolution.
+Jarabe de Palo (literally "Wooden Stick Syrup" or, by virtue of the Spanish expression "dar un jarabe de palo", i.e. a "hell of a beating") was a Spanish rock band founded in 1996.
+The group was led by singer, songwriter and guitarist Pau Donés, whose death in 2020 caused the band to break up.

 History

 Foundation and beginnings

 The band was founded in 1996 in Barcelona, Spain, and has always had singer-songwriter Pau Donés as vocalist and lead guitarist.

 Going independent

 In 2008, the band announced they were going to leave their record company and go independent, founding their own record label Tronco Records.
 They changed their name to "Jarabedepalo" because their former record label had the rights to the name.

 In 2009 they released, Orquesta Reciclando (Recycling Orchestra), in which they recorded new versions of their old songs, and one new song. ¿Y Ahora que Hacemos?
 (Now What Are We Going to Do?), was released in 2011 and Somos (We Are) in 2014.